wealthkernel/api-documentation-guides/docs/sandbox/Sandbox-FAQ.md

 #### Sandbox

+Orders you create will automatically move into a `Matched` state roughly 30 seconds after creation, at which time the `Buy`/`Sell` transaction will be booked into the Portfolio for that day.
+The transaction will then automatically move into a `Settled` state roughly 60 seconds later.

-Depending on your portfolio's mandate type, portfolios may be managed by us which means we will be placing the orders for the portfolios.
-We do not currently do this in sandbox.
-If you require this for testing, please raise a service desk ticket and someone will be able to help you.
+We do not currently create orders in Sandbox for portfolio setups that will managed by us.
+If you need some orders created for your testing then please raise a service desk ticket and we will try to help.

 #### Production

 If your portfolios are managed by us, we will be placing orders for your portfolios.

+Be aware that orders will usually not match until after 3pm on the day they were created, and typically not settle until 2 days after they were created.
+This will vary by ISIN.

 ### Prices & Securities